Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

-NOTE: Do not get too sad if you happen to get a rainy day in Milford Sound – that just means you will see more waterfalls!
-Sunny weather means blue sky and seeing the peaks of the mountains, but they will be dry, so no waterfalls.
+NOTE: Do not be too sad if you happen to get a rainy day in Milford Sound – that just means you will see more waterfalls!
+Sunny weather means blue skies and seeing the peaks of the mountains, but they will be dry, so no waterfalls.
 Actually, an ideal day would be a sunny day right after it rained for a long time, but chances of that happening are very low.

 We got our share of rain, but that was fine.
 There is space inside the boat and outside under a roof with large picture windows and wrap-around decks.

-PRO TIP: most of the people take the cruise during lunchtime (big buses with tourists also come in that time).
+PRO TIP: most of the people take the cruise during lunchtime (big buses with tourists also come in at that time).
 So, it’s not only better to get the earliest or the latest cruise because it will be less crowded, but you will also enjoy some discounted rates!